thisisapen/kill-team-2024-campaign-manager/README.md

 - **Freeform hex placement** — click ghost indicators (dashed blue hexes) to place new hexes edge-to-edge, building any shape of map
 - **Flat-top hexes** with odd-q offset geometry; numbered and named per hex
 - **Hex types**: Surface, Tomb, Blocked — painted individually or via brush mode
-- **Setup mode** — paint-bucket style: enable Setup, choose a brush, click any placed hex to repaint it
+- **Setup mode** — paint-bucket style: enable Setup, choose a brush (Surface / Tomb / Blocked / Clear), click any placed hex to repaint it
-- **Pre-configured Maps** — load a predefined layout from the dropdown; currently includes *Ctesiphus Expedition – Map 1* (26 hexes)
+- **Pre-configured Maps** — load one of 5 predefined layouts from the dropdown (*Ctesiphus Expedition – Maps 1–5*)
-- **Auto-generate** — procedurally generate a map in centralised or chunked style, with configurable depth/cluster settings
+- **Auto-generate** — procedurally fill hex types in centralised or chunked style with configurable depth/cluster settings; automatically places 3–4 blocked hexes (maps < 37 hexes) or 4–5 (maps 37+)
-- **Explore animation** — clicking "Explore Hex" triggers a slot-machine reveal that rolls through location and condition entries before locking in the result
+- **Explore animation** — clicking "Explore Hex" triggers a slot-machine reveal rolling through location and condition entries before locking in the result
+- **Solo/Coop threat roll popup** — after exploring a tomb hex the app prompts you to roll D6 and applies the result, or rolls automatically if Auto-roll Threat is enabled
+- **One-time tomb warning** — on first tomb hex exploration in Solo/Coop mode, a popup explains the full threat rules; can be dismissed permanently for the campaign
-- **Hex detail panel** — select any hex to edit its number, name, type, explore results, reserves, beast/prisoner flags, and freeform notes
+- **Hex detail panel** — select any hex to edit its number, name, type, explore results, reserves, beast/prisoner flags, and freeform notes; blocked hexes show the location/condition that caused the block
 - **Kill-team flags** — mark which hexes are bases or camp sites for each kill team
 - **Zoom controls** — zoom in/out or fit the entire map to the available space
 - **Clear Map** — wipe all hexes with a confirmation prompt

 ### Kill Teams Tab
-- Add up to any number of kill teams
+- Add any number of kill teams
-- Select the team type from all 24 official Kill Team (2024) factions
+- Select the team type from all **32 official Kill Team (2024) factions**
 - Track operatives with name, type, status (Active / Injured / Casualty), XP, and injuries
 - Colour-coded status indicators and summary pip track at a glance
-- Objective tracker per team
+- Objective tracker and freeform notes per team
-- Freeform notes per team

 ### Campaign Log Tab
+- **Round & phase tracker** — displays current round and phase (Threat → Action → Battle → Movement); advance or revert one phase at a time; ending Movement phase increments the round
+- **Phase tooltips** — hover `?` icons next to each phase name for a summary of what happens in that phase
+- **Threat meter** — visual pip meter showing current threat vs. maximum
+- **Solo Threat Controls** (Solo/Coop mode only):
+  - Raise threat via D6 rolls (Explore Tomb 4+, Battle Win 3+, Battle Loss/Draw 5+, Search 5+, Doomsday Vault/Power Cell +D3)
+  - Lower threat via Resupply (−1 any hex, −D3 base/camp) with a hard cap of 3 uses per campaign
+  - Manual ±1 override for bookkeeping
+- **Multiplayer Threat Controls** — simple +1/−1 buttons
-- Timestamped log entries (manual)
+- Timestamped manual log entries
-- Round and phase tracking displayed in the header

 ### Generator Tab
-- Standalone D36 roller for Surface Location, Surface Condition, Tomb Location, and Tomb Condition tables
+- Standalone D36 roller for all four tables: Surface Location, Surface Condition, Tomb Location, Tomb Condition
 - Respects already-explored codes (avoids duplicates where the rules require it)

 ### Settings Tab
 - Rename the campaign
-- Toggle Solo / Multiplayer mode
+- Toggle Solo/Coop vs. Multiplayer mode
+- Set Max Threat Level (campaign ends when reached; 7 recommended)
-- Adjust threat level and reset campaign state
+- Adjust current round
+- Toggle **Auto-roll Threat (Solo)** — when off, a popup lets you roll manually; when on, the D6 is rolled automatically and shown as a toast
+- Export campaign to JSON / Import from JSON
+- `?` help icon tooltips on key fields explaining the relevant rules

 ---